 Breaking the Transportation Code down, Sec.
 521.021 indicates that we can’t drive on a Texas highway without a driver’s license.
 Sec.
 521.025 provides the criminal penalty for failing to either have a driver’s license and/or failing to show it to a police officer or magistrate.
 Essentially, it is a crime for either not having a driver’s license or failing to ID if requested by a police officer or magistrate.

-According to the Transportation Code, it is a Class C misdemeanor for the first occurrence and second occurrence within a year if you fail to provide an ID if you are driving and stopped by law enforcement.
+According to the Transportation Code, it is a Class C misdemeanor for the first and second occurrence within a year if you fail to provide an ID if you are driving and stopped by law enforcement.
 Furthermore, if you have a third occurrence where you fail to provide a driver’s license, you can face up to 6 months in jail and a fine, a Class B misdemeanor.

 However, a defendant has a valid defense under Sec.
-521.025(d) if they had a valid driver’s license at the time of the traffic stop and citation and bring the identification to court.
+521.025(d) if they had a valid driver’s license at the time of the traffic stop and bring the identification to court.
 But remember, you will still be charged an administrative fee if you fail to ID and choose to exercise this defense at your court date.

 So, how does the Texas failure to ID statutes in the Penal Code coincide with the Transportation Code?
 Technically, you can still be charged under the Texas Penal Code’s failure to ID statutes if you are pulled over for a traffic stop (a lawful detention) and give false information to the police officer.